michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0072.md

 - adj: violating principles of justice
 - adj: not equitable or fair
 ### Family
-unjust: unjuster, unjustest, unjustly, unjustness+;just: juster, justest, justly, justness, justs, unjust;unjustness: unjustnesses
+- unjust: unjuster, unjustest, unjustly, unjustness+
+- just: juster, justest, justly, justness, justs, unjust
+- unjustness: unjustnesses
 ### Examples
 - But Lee’s best qualities are overshadowed by his leadership in a war that centered on the unjust enslavement of human beings.
 - “It’s unjust.
 You are holding accountable the whole country for the actions of one company.”